Weardale, Durham

 The population falling within the Union at the 1831 census had been 12,775 with parishes/townships ranging in size from Edmondbyers (population 484) to Stanhope (9,541).
 The average annual poor-rate expenditure for the period 1834-36 had been £3,590 or 5s.
 5d. per head of the population.

-An existing building at Stanhope appears to have been taken over for use as the Weardale Union workhouse.
+An existing building on what is now Union Lane, Stanhope, was taken over for use as the Weardale Union workhouse.
 In 1851, the building could accommodate 80 inmates.
+Its location is shown on the 1860 map below.

-In 1866-7, the old workhouse was replaced by a new building on the same site, at the east side of Union Lane.
-It was designed by Matthew Thompson who was also the architect of the workhouses at Chester-le-Street, Hartlepool, and Houghton-le-Spring.
-The site layout in 1919 is shown below.
+In 1866-7, the old workhouse was replaced by a new building on an adjoining site, at the east side of Union Lane.
+The site location is shown on the 1919 map below.

 Weardale workhouse site, 1919.